c3g/GenPipes/README.md

 ###   The project's read set sheet

-Is csv plain text read set sheet generated from [NANUQ](http://gqinnovationcenter.com/index.aspx).
+Is a csv plain text read set sheet generated from [NANUQ](http://gqinnovationcenter.com/index.aspx).
 See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to properly setup your fastq files and your project read set sheet.

 ###   The configuration (ini) file.